Top 10 Low-Code online Database app Creators

 2020.
 Google binds no-code tools, API management into new Business Application Platform

-Placing a bet on the red-hot low-code/no-code market, Google LLC today debuted its new Business Application Platform category of software encompassing application programming interface management, no-code application development, process automation and business analytics.
-The platform is based on technology Google picked early this year with the acquisition of AppSheet and is intended to make it easy and simple to build applications without writing any code, which is different from low-code.
-The Business Application Platform will also include API management technology from Apigee, which the search giant acquired four years ago.
-The company said it will add new features that leverage Google Cloud, hybrid and multicloud architectures, artificial intelligence and machine learning development platforms, lifecycle management, security and productivity/collaboration tools.
+In a strategic move to tap into the thriving low-code/no-code market, Google LLC has introduced its new category of software called the Business Application Platform.
+This comprehensive platform encompasses various components, including application programming interface (API) management, no-code application development, process automation, and business analytics.
+Leveraging the technology obtained through its recent acquisition of AppSheet, Google aims to simplify the application-building process by enabling users to create applications without the need for coding, distinguishing it from traditional low-code solutions.
+The Business Application Platform will also incorporate API management capabilities from Apigee, a company acquired by Google four years ago.
+Google plans to enhance the platform with additional features that leverage the power of Google Cloud, hybrid and multicloud architectures, artificial intelligence and machine learning development tools, lifecycle management, as well as security and productivity/collaboration functionalities.

 2020.
 Airtable raises $185M and launches new low-code and automation features